 The industry is at an inflection point.
 We’ve successfully demonstrated the advantages of consolidating data into purpose-built, professionally operated data centers.
 This has allowed tens of thousands of businesses to upgrade their IT infrastructures in a cost-effective way and to participate in the ongoing digitalisation of all sector in a sustainable manner.
 Better to have fewer, larger concentrations of computing power than lots of ageing and inefficient on-premise data centers that collectively present a huge financial and environmental burden.

 But these ever-larger, consolidated data centers are, rightfully, attracting the scrutiny of environmentalists and legislators.
 Massive consumers of power, however efficient, are significant sources of ‘gravity’ in energy grids – drawing power potentially to the detriment of those around.
 As digitisation continues, I expect to see these concentrations of energy power leveraged for more than just computing.
 In the future, data centers will be integrated as part of the utility grid system, on-demand generation of power and continuous contribution of waste heat to satisfy thermal demands of cities.

 What's your soapbox issue?

-Thankfully, downtime is rare in data centres, but that does not mean it can’t happen.
-Some in the industry prefer to think that data centres are a ‘plug and play’ technology and can become over-focused on other priorities.
-But focus on protecting, running and nurturing data centre assets is necessary; or else they will bite!
-The Uptime Institute and training organisations like CNET are helping to instil HRO-like values in the industry and the creation of cultures that put safety, transparency and attention to detail at the heart of data centre operations.
+Thankfully, downtime is rare in data centers, but that does not mean it can’t happen.
+Some in the industry prefer to think that data centers are a ‘plug and play’ technology and can become over-focused on other priorities.
+But focus on protecting, running and nurturing data center assets is necessary; or else they will bite!
+The Uptime Institute and training organisations like CNET are helping to instil HRO-like values in the industry and the creation of cultures that put safety, transparency and attention to detail at the heart of data center operations.
 DigiPlex has been in the vanguard of these moves, but the whole industry needs to take these issues seriously as safe, secure, resilient and robust digital infrastructure is essential to today’s economy.

 Outside of the office